RPGGO-AI/l-gos-spec/README.md

 Briefly, the schema contains 3 levels:
 - Game, the data structure for running a complete game with LLM.
 One game can contain many characters.
-- Character, the data structure for runnig a single character with LLM.
+- Character, the data structure for running a single character with LLM.
 One character can contain many modules
 - Module, like Lego blocks, designed to enhance the expression and performance of characters and the game itself.

 ![whiteboard_exported_image (11)](https://github.com/user-attachments/assets/0f9de6a9-1671-4eb6-91c4-2588aba9aa75)